Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Brown leaf spots

 Brown leaf spots in Pggyback Plant are due to sun scorch from exposure of the plant to direct hot sunlight.
-Protect the plant from direct sunlight or move it to a shadier spot to prevent sunscorch.
+Protect the plant from direct sunlight or place it in a shadier spot to prevent sunscorch.

 You liked it?
 Share on social media.